Jack Brown (footballer, born 1899): Sheffield Wednesday

 Brown was signed by Wednesday as an understudy to long serving international keeper Teddy Davison who was by then 36 years old and reaching the end of his career.
 Brown made his debut for the club on 21 April 1923 in an away match at Coventry City, however that was his only match that season.
 Brown was almost released by the club at the start of the 1923–24 season but a broken arm for Davison ensured he was kept on the books.
 For the following two seasons Brown and Davison shared goalkeeping duties and it was not until the 1925–26 season that Brown became first choice.
 Jack Brown was ever present in that season as The Owls won the Division Two championship, one of his most telling contributions was a penalty save two minutes from time in a crucial away match with promotion rivals Chelsea in April 1926.

 Brown's good form earned a call up from the England team and he played his first international against Wales on 12 February 1927 at Wrexham's Racecourse Ground.
 This resulted in a 3–3 draw with Brown picking up a bad injury.
 He recovered from the injury and was called up again on 2 April and played in a 2–1 victory against Scotland at Hampden Park with a reporter from the Athletic News saying, "Brown kept a splendid goal and in my opinion is in Sam Hardy's class".
 In all Brown played six times for England, never once finishing on the losing side, winning five and drawing one, he played his last international on 19 October 1929.

 Brown was ever present throughout Sheffield Wednesday's Division One championship winning side in 1928–29 and only missed one match the following season when they retained the title.
 He played in Sheffield Wednesday's 2–1 defeat by Arsenal in the Charity Shield at Stamford Bridge in October 1930.
 He remained first choice for the following seven seasons, although he did lose his place occasionally to Jack Breedon between 1930 and 1933.
 He played in all six FA Cup ties in 1935 as Wednesday won the cup and made some outstanding saves in the final win against West Bromwich Albion.
 He also played as Wednesday won the 1935 FA Charity Shield.
 Brown made his final appearance for Sheffield Wednesday on 20 March 1937 as the team were relegated back to Division Two.
 In total he made 507 appearances for The Owls in all competitions and is second on the list of appearance makers behind Andrew Wilson, he is one of only three players who have made over 500 appearances for the club.
-In September 1937 he was transferred to Hartlepool United but only played one game for them, a 3–1 defeat against Gateshead F.C. on 18 September.
+In September 1937 he was transferred to Hartlepools United but only played one game for them, a 3–1 defeat against Gateshead on 18 September.
 He then decided to retire from football at the age of 38.